drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 When it comes to sentiment analysis, emojis can add a lot of value to understanding the overall sentiment of a text, particularly in social media platforms such as Twitter.
 Emojis can often convey emotions and attitudes that are difficult to express through words alone.

+However, treating emojis in sentiment analysis can be challenging due to the large number of emojis available and the different ways they can be interpreted.
+As mentioned earlier, there are two types of emojis, Western and Eastern, and they can be encoded differently.